3 New Year’s Resolutions to Ensure a Great Year

 If we really wanted to do what we resolved to do, we’d do it now instead of waiting for next year.

 Are New Year’s Resolutions a Waste of Time?

 I decided long ago to stop making NYRs, deciding instead that it was better to start or try something new immediately rather than waiting.
 I did publish goals for a year back in 2009.
 Check out New Years Revolutions.

-Since New Year’s Day is next week, now just happens to be a good time for New Years Resolutions, especially if you decide to start a week early.
+New Year’s Day is next week, so now is the best time for New Years Resolutions, especially if you decide to start a week early.

 Since I brought it up, and since bringing things up usually leads me on tangents such as this, let’s discuss the difference between a goal and a resolution, a distinction I did not realize when I wrote New Years Revolutions.

 According to Google, a resolution is “a firm decision to do or not to do something.”
-I had not noticed before Googling resolution that it derived from the word resolve, which reminds me of this Foo Fighters song.
+I had not noticed before Googling resolution that the word derived from the word resolve, which reminds me of this Foo Fighters song.
 I hope you find this diverting.

 You didn’t click a link to a blog about goals, though, did you?
-That’s what the rest of the Internet writes about.
-Let’s talk about the three resolutions that have really helped me since I resolved to practice them:
+Let the rest of the Internet write about goals.
+Here are the three resolutions that really boosted my happiness since I resolved to practice them.